Thanhlam43k4/k8s-study-lab/Lab3_K8sHelm_HelmChart/README.md

 3. Customize the Helm Chart values to modify the deployment

 4. Upgrade and roll back the application using Helm commands.

+Charts

+Helm uses a packaging format called charts.
+A chart is a collection of files that describe a related set of kubernetes resouces.
+A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.